Isaiah1001/CNN-Learning-Journey/03_experiment_management/README.md

 - A structured experiment-management setup (PyTorch Lightning + MLflow + LightningCLI) makes it much easier to run, reproduce, and compare many CNN experiments than hand-written training loops and ad‑hoc scripts.
 It turns hyperparameter tuning into a traceable, data-driven process rather than guesswork.

-- On Oxford 102 Flowers, a relatively large learning rate for the new classifier head (1e‑1 with SGD) achieves the best validation accuracy (97.39%), and the choice of optimizer (AdamW vs SGD vs Adam vs RMSprop) has a clear impact on convergence speed and final performance.
+- On Oxford 102 Flowers, a relatively large learning rate for the classifier head (1e‑1 with SGD) achieves the best validation accuracy (97.39%), and the choice of optimizer (AdamW vs SGD vs Adam vs RMSprop) has a clear impact on convergence speed and final performance.

-- Detailed error analysis (per-class accuracy, confusion matrix, `wrong_predictions.csv`) shows that most remaining errors come from very small or visually similar classes, rather than from a fundamentally flawed model, which explains the gap between macro and weighted metrics.
+- Detailed error analysis (per-class accuracy, confusion matrix, f1 scores) shows that most remaining errors come from very small or visually similar classes, rather than from a fundamentally flawed model, which explains the gap between macro and weighted metrics.

 - Grad-CAM and saliency maps confirm that the model mostly focuses on meaningful flower structures (petals, center, filaments) instead of background artifacts; when it fails, the attention patterns reveal whether the model is confused by similar petal textures or distracted by leaves and background.

 - The interpretability results directly suggest next steps: improve data balance for tail classes, strengthen background-robust augmentations, and consider fine-grained methods (e.g. better backbones or metric-learning losses) to separate species with very similar petal shapes and textures.

-## Questions / Open Points
+## Questions

-- How far can performance be improved on the hardest, low-sample classes by only adjusting data-related factors (class-balanced sampling, targeted augmentation, mixup / CutMix), before changing the backbone architecture?

-- Would a slightly larger backbone (e.g. EfficientNet-B1/B2) or a fine-grained loss (center loss, ArcFace, contrastive loss) give a meaningful boost on confusing pairs such as `mexican petunia → pelargonium` and `sweet pea → toad lily`?

-- Can we design augmentations that specifically reduce the model’s reliance on leaves and background (as seen in some sweet pea failures) without hurting overall accuracy on the easier classes?

-- How well does this experiment-management and interpretability workflow generalize to other datasets (e.g. non-flower natural images or industrial inspection data), and what needs to change to reuse it quickly in a new project?
+- For low-sample classes, how can we improve their accuracy without simply collecting more data (e.g. class-balanced sampling, targeted augmentation, or loss re-weighting), and which techniques are most effective in practice?

+- Interpretability clearly helps us understand model behavior behind the screen.
+Based on the Grad-CAM and saliency figures in this stage, what are the most important next steps to improve the model, and are there established best practices we can follow?

+- In an industrial pipeline, once we have a model with satisfactory accuracy on a benchmark dataset, what should happen next before deployment?
+In particular, how should we evaluate inference latency, throughput, and model size for edge devices, and what optimization techniques (quantization, pruning, distillation) are appropriate?
 ---

 ## References